spack/spack-infrastructure/k8s/spack/spackbotdev-spack-io/README.md

 ## Workflow for testing with the development verion

 To experiment with your spackbot changes, you must first temporarily disable flux from interfering with your changes.
-This is accomplished by annotating the `spackbotdev-workers` and `spackbotdev-spack-io` pods.
-Here's an example command that will do that for an imaginary `spackbotdev-workers` pod:
+This is accomplished by annotating the `spackbotdev-workers` and `spackbotdev-spack-io` deployments as follows:

-    kubectl annotate pod -n spack spackbotdev-workers-566c5b6779-92c8h fluxcd.io/ignore="true"
+    kubectl annotate deployment -n spack spackbotdev-spack-io fluxcd.io/ignore="true" kubectl annotate deployment -n spack spackbotdev-workers fluxcd.io/ignore="true"

-Do the same for the `spackbotdev-spack-io` pod.

 Now the development/test work cycle proceeds like this: